7 Tips For Cool Corporate Christmas Party Venue Choices

 Is it nearly Christmas?
 If you plan your Christmas party right, your staff will be getting equally excited about celebrating.

-Just a tip: by the time you see the festive decorations start appearing in the stores, it's time to book and plan your Christmas party...
+Just a tip: by the time you see the festive decorations start appearing in the stores, it's already getting a bit late to book and plan your Christmas party...

 Your Christmas party venue choice depends on seven factors